TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.1.5 =
+* Additional enhancements to admin panel to organize using tabs

 = 5.9.1.4 =
 * Re-structured Library Settings section to use tab to avoid scrolling up and down all the time